coatyio/coaty-js/docs/man/developer-guide.md

 ### Starting and stopping communication

-Use the `CommunicationManager.start` method to connect to the communication infrastructure.
-Note that the Communication Manager automatically connects after the container is resolved if the communication option `shouldAutoStart` is set to `true` (opt-in).
-The communication manager automatically tries to reconnect periodically whenever the communication connection is lost.
+Use the `CommunicationManager.start` method to connect to the underlying communication infrastructure.
+Note that the Communication Manager automatically starts after the container is resolved if the communication option `shouldAutoStart` is set to `true` (opt-in).
+While started, the communication manager automatically tries to reconnect periodically whenever the communication connection is lost.

 Use the `CommunicationManager.restart` method to re-establish communication with new communication options.

-Use the `CommunicationManager.stop` method to disconnect from the communication infrastructure.
+Use the `CommunicationManager.stop` method to permanently disconnect from the underlying communication infrastructure.
 Afterwards, events are no longer dispatched and emitted.
 You can start the Communication Manager sometime later using the `start` method.

 Whenever the operating state of the Communication Manager changes by invoking one of the above method calls all the controllers of the container are notified